Skip to contents

 Details

-• "letters": predicates are replaced with single letters from the English alphabet, starting with A for the first predicate;
+• "letters": predicates are replaced with single letters from the English alphabet, starting with A for the first distinct predicate;

-• "abbrev4": predicates are abbreviated to 4 characters using abbreviate() function;
+• "abbrev4": predicates are abbreviated to at most 4 characters using abbreviate();

-• "abbrev8": predicates are abbreviated to 8 characters using abbreviate() function;
+• "abbrev8": predicates are abbreviated to at most 8 characters using abbreviate();

-• "none": no shortening is applied, predicates remain unchanged.
+• "none": no shortening is applied; predicates remain unchanged.

 Author